 Bibeau later served as Director at Anne Bruder Art Advisory in New York, overseeing multi-city corporate collections and advising on emerging-market acquisition strategy and long-term collection development.

-As a writer and curator, she has developed exhibitions engaging social and political narrative structures, including Austerity (2023), Prescribed Liberalism (2022), Time of W (2022), Considered Interactions (2022), As Far As You Can, Tell the Truth (2021), Handless Operative (2019), A Broken Frame (2019), and Option to the Death of Freedom (2017).
+As a writer and curator, she has developed exhibitions engaging social narratives including Austerity (2023), Prescribed Liberalism (2022), Time of W (2022), Considered Interactions (2022), As Far As You Can, Tell the Truth (2021), Handless Operative (2019), A Broken Frame (2019), and Option to the Death of Freedom (2017).
+Her writing has appeared in ArtNews, Public Parking, and Impulse Magazine.